Sam Jones (basketball, born 1933)

 Samuel Jones (June 24, 1933 – December 30, 2021) was an American professional basketball player who was a shooting guard for the Boston Celtics in the National Basketball Association (NBA).
-A five-time NBA All-Star, he was known for his quickness and game-winning shots, especially during the NBA playoffs.
+A five-time NBA All-Star, he was nicknamed "Mr. Clutch" and "the Shooter" for his quickness and game-winning shots, especially during the NBA playoffs.
 Jones has the second most NBA championships of any player (10), behind only his teammate Bill Russell (11).
 He was also one of only three Celtics (along with teammates Russell and K. C. Jones) to be part of each of the Celtics' eight consecutive championships from 1959 to 1966.
 Jones is a member of the Naismith Memorial Basketball Hall of Fame.

 Early life

-Sam Jones was born in Wilmington, North Carolina, on June 24, 1933.
-He attended Laurinburg Institute, before studying at North Carolina Central University (then North Carolina College).
+Jones was born in Laurinburg, North Carolina, on June 24, 1933.
+He attended Laurinburg Institute.

+College career

+He studied and played college basketball at North Carolina Central University (then North Carolina College).
 There, he was a four-year letterwinner for Hall of Fame coach John McLendon and coach Floyd Brown.
 Jones scored 1,745 points and was a three-time All-CIAA league selection.
 His number 41 was later retired by the Eagles.
 He also served in the United States Army for two years.
 He was intending to become a teacher after graduating.

+Jones was originally drafted by the Minneapolis Lakers as the eighth pick of the 1956 NBA draft.
+However, he opted to return to college to earn his degree upon completion of military service, and therefore voided the Lakers' rights to him under NBA rules.